-- 1. Unplug refrigerator or disconnect power. - 2.
-Locate the water supply shut off valve and turn OFF the water supply. - 3.
-Disconnect the water supply line at the refrigerator and drain the supply line completely. - 4.
+- 1. Unplug refrigerator or disconnect power and locate the water supply shut off valve and turn OFF the water supply. - 2.
+Disconnect the water supply line to the refrigerator and drain the supply line completely. - 3.
 Locate the icemaker fill tube at the rear of the refrigerator and follow the water line down to the water valve.
-Remove any covers if necessary. - 5.
+Remove any covers if necessary. - 4.
 Disconnect the water line from the water valve and drain the water from the line and the valve.
 Use a small pan to catch water.
 Remove the water filter cartridge (if applicable.)